doctrine/phpcr-odm-documentation/en/reference/association-mapping.rst

 Transitive persistence / Cascade Operations
 -------------------------------------------

-Persisting, removing, detaching and merging individual entities can become pretty cumbersome, especially when a highly interweaved object graph is involved.
+Persisting, removing, detaching and merging individual documents can become pretty cumbersome, especially when a highly interweaved object graph is involved.
 PHPCR-ODM provides cascading with the same concepts as Doctrine2 ORM does.

-Each association to another entity or a collection of entities can be configured to automatically cascade certain operations.
-For Children, cascading persist and remove are implicit and can not be disabled.
-(A PHPCR node always must have a parent, removing the parent removes its children.)
+Each association to another document or a collection of documents can be configured to automatically cascade certain operations.
+For the ``Children`` mapping, cascading persist and remove are implicit and cannot be disabled.
+A PHPCR node always must have a parent, removing the parent removes its children.
 The child removal happens on PHPCR level and does not trigger additional lifecycle events.